 SACRAMENTO, Calif.
 (KTXL) — The old Sleep Train Arena, the Sacramento Kings former venue, had an underground tunnel that was used by circus clowns, according to an Instagram video on the team’s account.

-In the video posted on Tuesday, the tunnel is called a “clown cave” and it was used every time the Ringling Brothers and Barnum and Bailey Circus had an event at the Sleep Train Arena.
+In the video posted in February 2022, the tunnel is called a “clown cave” and it was used every time the Ringling Brothers and Barnum and Bailey Circus had an event at the Sleep Train Arena.
 Clowns would dress and change in the tunnel for a show.

 After every visit, something different was always added to the tunnel such as a message on the walls or a clown leaving their nose, according to the video.
 The tunnel was described in the video as “eerie” and “creepy.”

 When the circus clowns weren’t using it for a show, the tunnel was used for facility storage.

 Before the tunnel became a space for circus clowns, the video said the tunnel was originally supposed to be used to connect the old Kings arena to a dual baseball and football stadium – known as “Arco Park” – that never materialized.